betsyrosalen/DATA620_Fall2019_Project3/README.md

 ## Collaboration - Kanban Board (Projects)

 Please check out the Kanban Board project on the "[Projects](https://github.com/betsyrosalen/DATA620_Fall2019_Project3/projects)" tab in this repo in GitHub and click on "[DATA 620 Fall 2019 Project 3](https://github.com/betsyrosalen/DATA620_Fall2019_Project3/projects/1)".
 I suggest we use this to help organize the distribution of tasks and keep track of who is working on what.
-There are basic instructions about how to use the project board in the project itself on the left side, so check it out!  **Please create a new card to let the group know what you are working on**.
+There are basic instructions about how to use the project board in the project itself on the left side, so check it out!

+**Please create a new card to let the group know what you are working on.**.

 **Questions and issues** can be added to the [Issues](https://github.com/betsyrosalen/DATA620_Fall2019_Project3/issues) tab in this repo.